denten-books/plain-text/0-intro.md

 laptop on my desk---will come fully into view as a computational device, a kind of a universal metaphor engendering ubiquitous simulation.
-At the core of the book's **first chapter** lies a single thought experiment about reading and writing machines, which, in its many variations in the works of Ludwig Wittgenstein, ultimately leads to the articulation of the universal Turing machine.
-Located at the origins of modern computing, the Turing machine embodies many of the paradoxes that continue to shape our encounter with digital text.
+At the core of the book's **first chapter** lies a single thought experiment about reading and writing machines.
+Articulated first in the philosophy of Ludwig Wittgenstein, the thought experiment ultimately led to the development of the universal Turing machine.
+An important idea in the history modern computing, the Turing machine embodies many of the paradoxes that continue to shape our encounter with digital text.
 At once a machine and an algorithm, the Turing machine blurs the boundaries between software and hardware, code and content.

 Once we see the book as a kind of a Turing machine, we are able to confront the particularity of the simulated sign.
 A number of significant consequences